KABoissonneault/KingmakerBugfixes/README.md

 - Erastil's Holy Place now properly grants a kingdom buff that gives a +5 competence bonus to Lore (Nature)
 - [Modify Save] It's a Magical Place now properly grants a kingdom buff that gives +5 competence bonus to Knowledge (Arcana) and Lore (Religion).
 Modify Save only required if you already have the upgrade
 - [Opt-out, Modify Save] The Magic of Candlemere Tower now grants +3 in the regions around South Narlmarches, rather than +18 everywhere in the barony.
 Modify Save only required if you already have the upgrade
 - [Opt-out] Embassy Row now only works in the region where it is built.
-Now applies to Opportunities
+Now also applies to Opportunities in addition to Problems
-- The "Wigmold System" from the Stability Rank 10 event now applies to Opportunities
+- The "Wigmold System" from the Stability Rank 10 event now also applies to Opportunities in addition to Problems

 ### Text and UI